DRDO Ghatak

-Ghatak (pronounced: gʰɑːt̪ək) is an autonomous jet powered stealthy unmanned combat air vehicle (UCAV), being developed by Aeronautical Development Establishment (ADE) of the Defence Research and Development Organisation (DRDO) for the Indian Air Force.
-The design work on the UCAV is to be carried out by Aeronautical Development Agency (ADA).
+Ghatak (pronounced: gʰɑːt̪ək; lit.
+'Deadly in Sanskrit), initially designated as Indian Unmanned Strike Air Vehicle (IUSAV), is an autonomous jet powered stealthy unmanned combat aerial vehicle (UCAV), being developed by Aeronautical Development Establishment (ADE) of the Defence Research and Development Organisation (DRDO) for the Indian Air Force.
+The design work on the UCAV is to be carried out by the Aeronautical Development Agency (ADA).
 Autonomous Unmanned Research Aircraft (AURA) was a tentative name for the UCAV.
 Details of the project are classified.

-The Ghatak UCAV will have internal weapons bay for carrying missiles, bombs and precision-guided munitions.
-Its design will be based on flying-wing concept, and will be powered by a turbofan engine.
+The Ghatak UCAV will have an internal weapons bay for carrying missiles, bombs and precision-guided munitions.
+Its design will be based on a flying-wing concept, and will be powered by a turbofan engine.

 The first flight of a scaled down testbed was carried out in July 2022, and that of a full scale prototype is expected in 2025.

 Description

 The Ghatak is an autonomous jet powered stealthy unmanned combat air vehicle (UCAV), being developed by the Aeronautical Development Establishment (ADE).
 It was initially called the Autonomous Unmanned Research Aircraft (AURA), but was eventually renamed as Ghatak UCAV.
-In 2015, Defence Minister Manohar Parrikar informed Rajya Sabha that Ghatak UCAV will be powered by a dry variant of Kaveri afterburning turbofan engine, which will have a thrust of 52 kilonewtons.
+In 2015, Defence Minister Manohar Parrikar informed the Rajya Sabha that the Ghatak UCAV will be powered by a dry variant of the Kaveri afterburning turbofan engine, which will have a thrust of 52 kilonewtons.

 The flight control system and data link packages of the UCAV will be developed inhouse by ADA and Defence Electronics Application Laboratory.
 The Ghatak UCAV will be developed with public – private sector participation.

-In 2011, in an interview given to The Economic Times, DRDO's Chief Controller, R&D (aeronautics), Dr Prahlada said, "the UCAV will have on-board mission computers, data links, fire control radars, identification of friend or foe, and collision avoidance systems, they will be highly intelligent drones", he also added that "UCAV will be capable of flying at altitudes of 30,000 ft and weighing less than 15 tonnes, will have rail-launching for the missiles, bombs and PGMs (precision-guided munitions) they will carry."
+In 2011, in an interview given to The Economic Times, the Defence Research and Development Organisation's (DRDO) Chief Controller, R&D (aeronautics), Dr Prahlada said, "the UCAV will have on-board mission computers, data links, fire control radars, identification of friend or foe, and collision avoidance systems, they will be highly intelligent drones", he also added that "UCAV will be capable of flying at altitudes of 30,000 ft and weighing less than 15 tonnes, will have rail-launching for the missiles, bombs and PGMs (precision-guided munitions) they will carry."